-This is the third in a series of reports evaluating the Florida Tax Credit Scholarship Program, as required by the Florida Statutes, s.
-220.187(9)(j).
+This is the fourth in a series of reports evaluating the Florida Tax Credit Scholarship Program, as required by the Florida Statutes, s.
+1002.395(9)(j).
 This report provides information on private school compliance with program rules regarding required testing, describes the attributes of eligible students who participate in the program, and presents data on student test score levels and gains in the program, as well as compared with the eligible population of non-participating students.

-The Florida Department of Education awarded a contract to the University of Florida at the Independent Research Group and Professor David Figlio as the Project Director in October 2007 to collect program participants' test scores directly from the private schools.
+The Florida Department of Education first awarded a contract to the University of Florida as the Independent Research Group and Professor David Figlio as the Project Director in October 2007 to collect program participants' test scores directly from the private schools.
 Therefore, the first year in which test score data collection could take place in real time was the 2007-08 academic year; data from the 2006-07 academic year, the first year in which testing was required, could only be collected retrospectively from private schools.
 It was unclear at the time the degree to which the 2006-07 academic year would make an acceptable baseline for evaluation, but it was decided that to accelerate the possibility of providing concrete information regarding testing and compliance amongst participating schools an attempt would be made to retrospectively collect as complete information from 2006-07 test scores as possible.
-The results of that effort were presented in the program report dated March 6, 2008.
-A second report, dated June 16, 2009, presented data from the 2007-08 academic year, the first year in which real-time testing data were collected for program participants.
+The results of that effort were presented in the program report dated March 2008.
+Later reports, released in June 2009 and June 2010, presented data from the 2007-08 and 2008-09 academic years, with the 2010 report being the first to present gain scores for program participants where all test scores were collected in real time.

-This report presents the results of the real-time test score collection in 2008-09.
-This report details key information about program participation and test scores, and because score reporting was high in the two consecutive years, provides the first reliable calculation of student test score gains for program participants.
+This report presents the results of the real-time test score collection in 2009-10.

+This report details key information about program participation and test scores, and compares test score gains for program students to comparable students in Florida public schools.

 II.
-Test score collection in 2008-09
+Test score collection in 2009-10